Sezaiisback/PortAIO-2/README.md

 2. Sign in and go to : https://github.com/berbb/PortAIO/issues
 3. Make a new issue and state the title and what you need/want to report.

 - When making an issue be SPECIFIC, don't give me a one fucking line report saying it doesn't work.
 What doesn't work and maybe why you don't think it works.
-If an addon crashes, when does it crash? etc...
+If an addon crashes, when does it crash, who does it crash with?
+If you have an issue with a dual-port supported champion, which dual-port are you using? etc...
 Don't give me fucking bullshit and expect me to read your damn mind and exactly know your situation to fix it.

 - How I will prioritize things now, bug reports > suggestions > requests > comments/concerns.